grafana/alloy/docs/sources/reference/components/otelcol/otelcol.processor.interval.md

 | 8         | test_metric  | Cumulative                | labelA: foo       |  12.8 |
 | 10        | test_metric  | Cumulative                | labelA: bar       |   6.4 |

-The processor would immediately pass the following metrics to the next processor in the chain
+The processor immediately passes the following metric to the next processor in the chain because it is a Delta metric.

 | Timestamp | Metric Name  | Aggregation Temporarility | Attributes        | Value |
 | --------- | ------------ | ------------------------- | ----------------- | ----: |
 | 4         | other_metric | Delta                     | fruitType: orange |  77.4 |

-Because it's a Delta metric.

-At the next `interval` (15s by default), the processor would pass the following metrics to the next processor in the chain
+At the next `interval` (15s by default), the processor passed the following metrics to the next processor in the chain.

 | Timestamp | Metric Name | Aggregation Temporarility | Attributes  | Value |
 | --------- | ----------- | ------------------------- | ----------- | ----: |